checkedc/checkedc-clang/README.md

 |Overflow checking of `array_ptr` pointer arithmetic      |   |
 |Span types                                                |Lower priority|
 |Pointers to data with `array_ptr`s                       |Design is speculative|

-At this pont, we have implemented the parsing and typechecking for the new `_Ptr`, `_Array_ptr`, and checked array types.
-We also have implemented parsing and typechecking for in-line bounds declarations

 ## Contributing